 Meanwhile, there are many things you can do to treat low back pain or make it rarer and milder:

+- Improve your posture.
 Slouching strains your spine.
 So using proper posture when working, sitting, or sleeping is a good move.
 For example, sleeping on your side with a pillow between the knees will take stress off your back.
 When sitting at a desk, place a rolled-up towel behind your back for support; rest your feet on a stack of books or stool and sit up straight, with your shoulders back.
+When standing, pull your hips forward and your shoulders back.
+You may tend to lean back to compensate for your growing belly.
 Wearing a support belt may also help.